NASHRA / ALTERNATIVES[SUBSTACK]

 A Substack alternative where your blog lives at your domain, not substack.com.

 Substack's $50 custom domain add-on redirects traffic to substack.com.
-On Nashra Publisher, your blog is hosted at yourdomain.com and emails go from you@yourdomain.com, with 0% revenue share.
+On Nashra Publisher, your blog is hosted at yourdomain.com and emails go from you@yourdomain.com, on a flat fee with no percentage cut.

 Nashra